Cuticles

 • 2 tsp of almond oil

-Application: first, melt the shea butter in a bain-marie.
+Application: First, melt the shea butter in a bain-marie.
 When it has melted, add the almond oil and mix well.
-Let it cool a few minutes and then apply it on the cuticles with a gentle circular massage.
+Let it cool for a few minutes and then apply it on the cuticles with a gentle circular massage.
+For best results, use this cream daily before bedtime to ensure maximum absorption overnight.

 How to Make a Homemade Cuticle Remover Cream - Shea butter cream for cuticles